10 Best Fishing Spots in Melbourne

 10. Bostock Reservoir

-Let’s be honest, all the secret fishing spots in Melbourne and Victoria wouldn’t stay a secret very long if everyone knew about them.
-However, Bostock Reservoir might be the next best thing, as it’s not exactly on the radar.
-Come to this underrated destination for some rewarding trout fishing and quality family time, amongst some of the best fishing in Victoria.
+All the secret fishing spots in Melbourne and Victoria would only stay a secret for a while if everyone knew about them.
+However, Bostock Reservoir might be the next best thing, as it’s not on the radar.
+Come to this underrated destination for some rewarding trout fishing and quality family time amongst some of the best fishing in Victoria.

 Type of fishing: Bank